cu-mkp/m-k-manuscript-data/_texts/p-112r_tl.md

 > *at left top margin*
 >
 >
->   To make handles for your large oil brushes, if you do not have large enough <span class="m">feather pipes</span>, take two of them, melt them and join them together.
+>   To make handles for your large oil brushes, if you do not have large enough <span class="m">feather pipes</span>, take two of them, & melt them & join them together.

 > *Figure*
 > *at left top margin*